Feeding the data hungry

 NEXTDC’s national digital infrastructure platform is also home to the largest network of public cloud access points (cloud onramps) across all cloud platforms, which SC1 connects directly to via NEXTDC’s AXON Interconnection platform.

 To support backhaul requirements from B1 and B2 Brisbane to JGA-S submarine cable, QCN Fibre has ‘lit’ up 35 Terabytes per second of diverse telecommunications capacity.

 Where lightning speeds meet lifestyle needs

 OneQode is one of the first startups to use the broadband network as a launchpad, building a next-generation network to deliver fast, secure and stable connectivity to customers across Australia and the Asia-Pacific.

 OneQode has launched digital services from the Sunshine Coast direct to Brisbane CBD.
 With the lowest latency path to east Asia from Brisbane, this network provides unparalleled speed and is ushering in a new era of internet connectivity.

 “The Sunshine Coast Council must be commended for their proactive approach to building infrastructure for the future.
 The CLS (Cable Landing Station) and access to the international cable are just two of many ways they’re helping businesses like us make a meaningful difference to the lives of local residents and businesses.”

 – Matthew Shearing, CEO, OneQode

-Click on the logos below to read case studies about how the new Sunshine Coast International Broadband Network has helped these businesses thrive.
+Click the links below to read the latest stories on how the new Sunshine Coast International Broadband Network has helped these data hungry businesses thrive.

-Click below to download the ebook or whitepaper on Australia’s fastest data connection to Asia from the east coast.
+Click below to download the ebook, whitepaper or developers’ fact sheet on Australia’s fastest data connection to Asia from the east coast.